How to Factory Reset Chromecast (3rd gen & Google TV)

 However, it does require you to have previously added your Chromecast to a Home in the app, and it will not work if the Chromecast doesn’t belong to a Home.

 In this example, I’ve set up a new Home called ‘Vacation Home’ for my 3rd generation Chromecast.
-It’s attached to my Den TV, and for this example, it’s the only device in this Home.
+It’s attached to my Den TV and is the only device in this Home.

 1. Open the Google Home App and select your Home